Tracing the Origins - Overseas Landscapes

 84伊凡·伊凡诺维奇·希施金《松林的早晨》-编辑 拷贝.jpg

-Ivan Ivanovich Hirschkin's "Morning in the Pine Forest"
+Ivan Ivanovich Hirschkin's' Morning in the Pine Forest '

 85瓦西里·伊万诺维奇·苏里科夫《青铜骑士》-编辑 拷贝.jpg

-Vasily Ivanovich Surikov's Bronze Knight
+Vasily Ivanovich Surikov's' Bronze Knight '

 86伊萨克·伊里奇·列维坦《安静的修道院》-编辑 拷贝.jpg

-Isaac Ilich Leviathan's Quiet Monastery
+Isaac Ilyich Leviathan's "The Quiet Monastery"

 87瓦连京·谢洛夫《十月》-编辑 拷贝.jpg

-Valentin Sherov's "October"
+Valentin Shilov's "October"

 88阿梅代奥·莫迪利亚尼《卡涅风景》-编辑 拷贝.jpg

-Amedeo Modigliani's "Scenery of Kane"
+Amedeo Modigliani's "Scenery of Cagne"

 89莫里斯·郁特里罗《科西嘉风景》-编辑 拷贝.jpg